 However, the entire Daily Math Puzzler program IS compatible with the Standards for Mathematical Practice, which is the “how” of mathematics instruction.
 These eight standards can only be addressed by having students solve math problems on a regular basis, use mathematical tools, and discuss their thinking and reasoning with others.
 If you download the Standards for Mathematical Practices chart above, you’ll see that they range from “Making sense of problems and persevering in solving them,” to “Look for and express regularity in repeated reasoning.”
 All eight practices can be integrated into math instruction when you have a daily problem solving program in place.

 All four of the Daily Math Puzzler books are included in my Math Problem Solving Bundle, along with Math Mindset Challenges and a Math Problem Solving Webinar.
 Click here to preview the entire bundle on TpT.

 Problem Solving Assessment Freebie

 Before you begin a problem solving program, it’s a good idea to assess your students to determine how they solve problems.
 You’ll find this free Problem Solving Assessment packet to be really helpful because each page of the assessment requires students to show their work.
 You can also require students to explain their answers in writing if you want to gain a more complete understanding of their thought processes.
-You can download this freebie when you sign up for my Candler’s Classroom Connections newsletter.
-Just follow the links in the welcome message to a page called Laura’s Best Freebies.
+If you’d like to use these assessments in your own classroom, click the link below, fill out the form, and I’ll send them to you for free!

 The Common Core State Standards have raised the bar for all students in mathematics, and incorporating math problems into your instruction on a daily basis is one of the best way to ensure success with word problems.